jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 review is needed and when to do what.

-The best time for any nit comments is after the Concept/Approach ACKs and consensus on the PR, and before the PR is finalized and has tested ACKs.
+The best time for any nit comments is after the Concept/Approach ACKs and consensus on the PR, and before the PR is finalised and has tested ACKs.

 Give nits and style advice in a friendly, light, enabling way -- as in, feel free to ignore, feel free to adjust if you happen to rebase, etc.